Calluna: Description

-Calluna has small scale-leaves (less than 2–3 mm long) borne in opposite and decussate pairs, whereas those of Erica are generally larger and in whorls of 3–4, sometimes 5.
+Calluna can reach 60 cm in height.
+It has small-scale leaves (less than 2–3 mm long) borne in opposite and decussate pairs, whereas those of Erica are generally larger and in whorls of 3–4, sometimes 5.
 It flowers from July to September.
 In wild plants these are normally mauve, but white-flowered plants also occur occasionally.
 They are terminal in racemes with sepal-like bracts at the base with a superior ovary, the fruit a capsule.
 Unlike Erica, Calluna sometimes sports double flowers.
 Calluna is sometimes referred to as Summer (or Autumn) heather to distinguish it from winter or spring flowering species of Erica.